intento/intento-api/README.md

 }'
 ```

-The response contains the translated text and a service information:
+The response contains the translated texts and a service information:

 ```sh
 {